Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 An abandoned church on Île du Coin, Peros Banhos atoll – Photo LT

-Chagos Islands: current debate
+Chagos Islands: British political debate

 A risk to the US military?